epfl-ada/ada-2023-project-laremontada61/docs/index.md

 The extent of the overlap of the boxplots gives a first glimpse of the degree of similarity between the distributions.
 To check if the difference is statistically significant, as the distribution is not normally distributed a non-parametric test such as the Mann-Whitney U test is more suited.

 #### Subjectivity for extreme polarities
-Here all the boxplots overlap so nothing can be said over the significance of the difference between the distribution of ratings for all the reviews and the extremly negative reviews.
+Here all the boxplots overlap so nothing can be said over the significance of the difference between the distribution of ratings for all the reviews and the extremely negative reviews.
 Furthermore, since the boxplot for positive reviews is not displayed it means that the maximum computed is higher than the actual values, hence no outliers are present for the polarity.
 When performing the Mann_Whitney U test, the p-value is equal to 0.0 so the difference might be significant.
-But the difference seems to be really small, so extreme negative polarities seems to have a subjectivity that might be acceptable
+But the difference seems to be really small, so extreme negative polarities seems to have a subjectivity that might be acceptable.

 #### Subjectivity for extreme ratings
 On the other hand there seems to be more link between subjectivity and extreme polarities.
 While the negative distribution follows the same pattern as for the polarities (with p-value of 3.04e-235) with a potential small significantly smaller median, the extremly positive reviews show some interesting result.